• Skip to primary navigation

 Pan fried asparagus recipe on a serving platter with a fork, garnished with lemon.

-Expert Tips
+Traci’s Tips

 • Choosing Asparagus: Fresh asparagus should have a bright green color and firm, smooth stalks.
 Look for closed tips, not showing signs of flowering, wilt or mushy texture.
 Some grocers will store asparagus standing upright in cold water which is an ideal way to retain freshness.
-I like medium size asparagus for this recipe.
+I look for medium size asparagus for this recipe.

 • Trimming Asparagus: To trim asparagus, cut off the bottom, between 1-2 inches, of the stem.
 Cut a small piece off to test for texture.
 If it seems too woody, and not tender, cut a little more off.
 I find snapping asparagus takes way too much of the tender stem off.